John-Connolly/terse/README.md

  curry(renderer) //(String) -> (Encodable) -> Future<View>
  overview >>- curry(renderer)("overview")
 ```
-This is really useful for using the operators with non unary functions.
+This is useful for using the operators with non unary functions.